 (a) The department may collect, from persons requesting a site-specific technical consultation under WAC 173-340-515, the costs incurred by the department in providing such advice and assistance.

 (b) For situations where the department has decided to collect its costs, a refundable deposit of a reasonable amount will be required.
-The department's hourly costs shall be determined based on the method in WAC 173-340-550(2).
+The department's hourly costs shall be determined based on the method in subsection (2) of this section.

 (c) The department's Toxics Cleanup Program manager or designee may make a discretionary, nonappealable decision on whether a person is eligible for a waiver of fees based on that person's ability to pay.